WELCOME!

 Thank you for your interest in a Residence Life staff position at Bowling Green State University!
 BGSU is home to nearly 20,000 students, including nearly 6,000 students who live on campus.

-Our office is committed to providing a safe and inclusive environment that promotes students’ academic and personal success.
-To guide student-centered programs and services throughout the year, we focus on five priorities: academic success, safety and security, inclusivity, personal growth and engagement.
+Our office is committed to providing a safe and welcoming environment that promotes students’ academic and personal success.
+To guide student-centered programs and services throughout the year, we focus on five priorities: academic success, safety and security, welcoming environment, personal growth and engagement.

 Professional-Positions-Jobs-Small-Icons